Frankfurt's Eastern Harbour

 At the entrance of HFM, Lindleystraße 14 - other meeting points are not possible due to security reasons

 This highly interesting tour starts by taking you to the historical northern and southern harbour basins, which are still in use today.
 The harbour’s wet docks and wharf facilities are particularly impressive.
-From here, the tour leads participants through massive container streets, finishing up at Honsell Bridge, from where you’ll have an excellent view of the new European Central Bank as well as the recently created Harbour Park.
+From here, the tour leads participants through massive container streets, finishing up at Honsell Bridge, from where you’ll have an excellent view of the new European Central Bank as well as the Harbour Park.

 - At the same time only one group can be booked.

 - This tour is bookable from Mon.-Thu. onwards between 08:30 am and 4:00 pm and Fri. between 08:30 am and 2:00 pm.
 Latest starting time is Mon.-Thu.
 2:30 pm and Fri.
 12:30 pm.

 - The tour route is not barrier-free.